International Aquaculture Development

 Cyprinid fish of the genus Barbus.
 Coastal fish species in the Arabian Gulf also used the marshlands for seasonal spawning

 migrations and as nursery grounds for both shrimp and fish.
-Fish were originally caught with tridents, but dwellers also used
+Fish were originally caught with tridents, but the Marsh Arabs

-nets, although the size of the holes decreased as the catches decreased.
-A combination of factors including upstream dams
+also used nets, although the size of the net holes decreased as the catches decreased, catching younger and younger fish.

-in Turkey and Syria, the Iran-Iraq War in the mid-1980s and the building of the drainage system in the 1990s diminished the
+dams in Turkey and Syria, the Iran-Iraq War in the mid-1980s and the building of the drainage system in the 1990s diminished

 some people used poisons to take the final fish remaining in the drying ponds.
 With the drying of the marshes, the commercial